-What is an espresso, filter or omni roast?
+What is an espresso, filter, or omni roast?

-For the espresso style of roast, the roasting process focuses on bringing out more of the body in the coffee so that it can take the high extraction pressure and the flavour profile is not compromised by any milk added (like when we make a delicious flat white).
+For the espresso style, the roasting process focuses on bringing out more of the body in the coffee so that it can take the high extraction pressure.
+Consequently, the flavour profile is not compromised by any milk added (like when we make a delicious flat white).

 Is the roast profile associated with strength or darkness?

 Traditionally an espresso roast was associated with strength, however this was usually due to the roast level (burnt = strong!).
-The majority of roasts you will find in speciality coffee will be defined as an espresso or filter profile rather than categorising by it’s strength or level of darkness for two reasons:
+The majority of roasts you will find in speciality coffee will be defined as an espresso or filter profile (rather than categorising by it’s strength or level of darkness) for two reasons:

-1) roasting should aim to bring out different inherent coffee qualities rather than standardising flavour with a ‘dark’ roast
+1) Roasting should aim to bring out different inherent coffee qualities rather than standardising flavour with a ‘dark’ roast.

-So do I need to buy a coffee with a specific roast depending on how I brew?
+Do I need to buy a coffee with a specific roast depending on how I brew?

-However, we are big advocates that you should choose on taste preference above everything else.
-So if you brew your coffee in a cafetiere but prefer a big, full-bodied coffee, full of chocolate notes then an espresso roast might be for you!
+However, we are big believers that you should choose on taste preference above everything else.
+If you brew your coffee in a cafetiere but prefer a big, full-bodied coffee full of chocolate notes, then an espresso roast might be for you!